 Menu

 Trees are magnificent, green giants that provide many benefits to our landscapes and the environment.
 However, some species have extensive root systems that grow too close to your building and plumbing infrastructure.
 If left unchecked, roots can cause severe damage to underground pipes and compromise the structural integrity of surrounding structures.
-That’s where Driscoll Tree Services comes in as the go-to tree company for tailored solutions that preserve curb appeal and functionality.
+That’s where Driscoll Tree Services comes in as the go-to tree company in Atlanta, GA for tailored solutions that preserve curb appeal and functionality.
 Our certified arborists leverage extensive expertise and advanced diagnostic equipment to pinpoint the damage, assess the severity, and determine whether pruning or full tree removal is necessary.

 If you have mature trees in your yard, knowing the risks they pose to your home or business is key to preventing devastating damage.
 Here’s how tree roots can affect your foundation.